Samsung Tab S8 line on table

 Cons

 Finding a tablet for kids is tough, as many manufacturers treat these devices as an afterthought.
-Amazon, on the other hands, has been delivering quality kids’ tablets for years, and it shows no signs of slowing down with the new Amazon Fire HD 8 Kids Pro.
+On the other hand, Amazon has been delivering quality kids' tablets for years, and it shows no signs of slowing down with the Amazon Fire HD 8 Kids Pro.

 The battery life is up to 13 hours, so kids have plenty of juice for books, videos, and games.
-It also charges via USB-C, so that’s one less micro-USB charging cable you’ll need to keep handy.
-WIth 32GB of built-in storage and support for expandable storage up to 1TB, there’s plenty of room to keep kids entertained.
+It also charges via USB-C, so you don't have to worry about keeping an old microUSB cable around.
+With 32GB of built-in storage and support for expandable storage up to 1TB, there's plenty of room to keep kids entertained.

 Speaking of which, you won’t have to spend much to fill the Fire HD 8 Kids Pro with content, at least not for the first year.
 The tablet has a one-year subscription to Amazon Kids+, offering thousands of ad-free books, videos, games, and apps.
 After the first year, this service will cost you $4.99 per month.